liwei-cn/GitBook-RoboCalc/notes.md

 * There should be be only one entry/exit action in each state, but the entry/exit action can include a sequence of statements.

-* The name of variables and operations should be unique \(Maybe I can relief this constraint later\).
+* The name of variables and operations should be unique.

 * Only support since for the clock related condition.

-* no pre and post conditions for the functions are generated.

-* No consecutive junction/probabilistic junction is allowed.

 A video showing how to build a basic state machine controller can be found here: